Assemblies of God: International fellowship

+Through foreign missionary work and establishing relationships with other Pentecostal churches, the Assemblies of God expanded into a worldwide movement.
+It was not until 1989 that the world fellowship was formed.

-In 1988, the various Assemblies of God national fellowships united to form the World Pentecostal Assemblies of God Fellowship at the initiative of Dr. J. Philip Hogan, then executive director of the Division of Foreign Missions of the Assemblies of God in the United States.
+In 1989, the various Assemblies of God national fellowships united to form the World Pentecostal Assemblies of God Fellowship at the initiative of Dr. J. Philip Hogan, then executive director of the Division of Foreign Missions of the Assemblies of God in the United States.
 The initial purpose was to coordinate evangelism, but soon developed into a more permanent organism of inter-relation.

 Dr. Hogan was elected the first chairman of the Fellowship and served until 1992 when Rev. David Yonggi Cho was elected chairman.
 In 1993, the name of the Fellowship was changed to the World Assemblies of God Fellowship.
 In 2000, Thomas E. Trask was elected to succeed Cho.
 At the 2008 World Congress in Lisbon, Portugal, George O. Wood, General Superintendent of the Assemblies of God in the United States, was elected chairman.
-At the 2011 World AG Congress in Chennai, India, D. Mohan, General Superintendent of the All India Assemblies of God, was elected vice chairman.
+At the 2011 World AG Congress in Chennai, India, David Mohan, General Superintendent of the All India Assemblies of God, was elected vice chairman.
+Dominic Yeo of the Assemblies of God in Singapore was elected chairman in 2023.

 Statistics

-According to a denomination census in 2022, it has 367,398 churches and 70,000,000 members worldwide.
+The denomination has between 67 – 89 million members worldwide according to various reports by the Assemblies of God.
+According to a census published by the association in 2025, it has 451,512 churches and 88.9 million members and adherents worldwide.
+According to North Central University, affiliated with the Assemblies of God, the denomination has 67 million members worldwide.
+The Assemblies of God reports that it has 69 million "constituents."